EleniFovaki/EleniFovaki/README.md

  🌱 I’m currently learning Java and machine learning basics.</br>
  👯 I’m looking to collaborate on energy market projects.

-💬 Ask me about if I am currently available for collaboration via my Linkdn page.</br>
+💬 Ask me about: if I am currently available for collaboration via my Linkdn page.</br>
-📫 How to reach me: Via mail: fovakieleni@gmail.com and my Linkdn page: https://www.linkedin.com/in/elenifovaki055/</br>
+📫 How to reach me: Via mail => fovakieleni@gmail.com and/or my Linkdn page => https://www.linkedin.com/in/elenifovaki055/</br>
 😄 Pronouns: she/her</br>
 ⚡ Fun fact: I don't like gaming that much (I know I know!), but I do enjoy reading, sports, music concerts and swimming in the sumertime.
 Also I try to make TikToks to inspire fellow girl programmers!